asrvsn/ovpsolver/src/ovpsolver/model_b/README.md

 - **`hessian()`**: the matrix of `chi`, one coefficient per unordered pair of phases.
 - **`slots(time_level)`**: each phase's `phi` handle.

 The base splits the Hessian convex–concave once, before the mesh exists.
-It declares $\frac{k_BT}{2}\,y^T H y$ as a single `EnergyDensity` written in the phases' handles, so its potentials reach the phases' rows through `energy_rate(terms)` without the coupling naming them.
+It declares $\frac{k_BT}{2}\ y^T H y$ as a single `EnergyDensity` written in the phases' handles, so its potentials reach the phases' rows through `energy_rate(terms)` without the coupling naming them.
 It owns no fields and declares no dissipation.